AditiShevde/aditi-sukalikar/README.md

 # aditi-sukalikar-N26-Assignment

-This repository groups **quality assurance work**: exploratory testing notes, automated API tests, automated Android UI tests, and optional **Allure** HTML reports.
+This repository groups **quality assurance work**: exploratory testing notes, automated API tests, automated Android UI tests, and **Allure** HTML reports.
 Each major area lives in its own top-level folder so you can clone once and work in the slice you need.

 ---